dannyfa/Inflationary_Flows/README.md

 Second command will load the files output by first command and will use these to calculate cross-correlations across different time pts/lags.
 Computed cross-correlatices of network outputs and residuals are saved to files named `{data-name}_{schedule}_autocorrelations_times0_{t}.npz`  for each time pt t.
-Plots shown in Appendix C.1 were obtained by looking into network residual cross-correlations (under `net_residuals_acs` key of output files).
+Plots shown in **Appendix C.1** were obtained by looking into network residual cross-correlations (under `net_residuals_acs` key of output files).

 ## Acknowledgments
-This implementation relies heavily on the follwoing pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm).
+This implementation relies heavily on the following pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm).
 We use similar data preprocessing, augmentation, architectures, and training to the above, safe for modifications needed to implement our proposed model and probability flow ODEs (pfODEs).

 ## License